jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-server-functionality-guide.md

 But sometimes users require more sophisticated rules that run on the Server that contain complicated calculated or external lookups.

-To facilitate this aaa offers Server Validation functionality that works as follows:
+To facilitate this AdapTable offers Server Validation functionality that works as follows:

 In the [Edit Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_editoptions_.editoptions.html) of Adaptable Options developers supply a function that  will run each time a cell is edited.
 The function returns a Promise containing a `ValidationResult`.